 Graph construction

-Input to this step is the set of genomes with inferred orthology groups.
-The algorithm for graph construction is the following: each orthologous group is represented as a node, and two nodes are connected by a directed edge if the corresponding genes are located sequentially in at least one genome in a set.
-The weight of the edge is calculated as the number of genomes in which corresponding genes are adjacent (see Fig 1 A,B).
-Graph objects and their methods are implemented in gene-graph-lib library for Python 3, more information can be found in the library documentation at https://github.com/DNKonanov/gene graph lib.
+The input for this step is the set of genomes, with inferred orthogroups.
+The algorithm for graph construction is the following: each orthogroup is represented as a node, and two nodes are connected by a directed edge if the corresponding genes are located sequentially in at least one genome in a set.
+The weight of the edge is calculated as the number of genomes in which corresponding genes are adjacent (see Fig 1 A and B).
+Graph objects and their methods are implemented in the gene-graph-lib library for Python 3, and more information can be found within the library documentation at https://github.com/DNKonanov/gene_graph_lib.

 Fig 1.
-Principal scheme of a graph representation of gene order in a set of genomes and genome variability estimation approach.
-To construct a graph, each orthology group is represented as a node.
+Principal scheme used for the graph-based representation of gene order in a set of genomes and the genome variability estimation approach.
+To construct a graph, each orthogroup is represented as a node.
 Nodes are connected by a directed edge if the corresponding genes are arranged sequentially in at least one genome in the set.
-A. Genomes 1,2,3 represent three different hypothetical genomes.
-Arrows represent genes, and genes within one orthologous group have the same color and letter designation.
-B. Graph representation of three genomes shown in A).
+A. Genomes 1,2, and 3 represent three different hypothetical genomes.
+The arrows represent genes, and genes within the same orthogroup have the same color and letter designation.
+B. Graph-based representation of the three genomes shown in A).
 The weight of the edge (arrow width) is calculated as the number of genomes in which corresponding genes are located sequentially.
 C. Deviating paths for node X are defined as paths in the graph which bypass the node X and are connected with the section of the reference node chain limited by the window parameter.
 D. Two examples of counting deviant paths are shown.
 X is the considered node, deviating paths are shown with blue lines.
 Complexity value is defined by the number of deviating paths.

-Because GCB uses directed graph representation of gene order, all genomes in a set should first be coaligned to achieve the same orientation throughout the set.
-The algorithm for this step is listed in S1 Listing).
+Because GCB uses directed graph representation of gene order, all genomes in a set are first coaligned, to achieve the same orientation throughout the set.
+This step is performed automatically, the algorithm for it is given in S1 Listing.

-Orthology groups inference is a difficult task and inferred groups often include paralogues genes [14].
-Two methods are suggested in GCB to resolve such situations.
-The first method is a simple deletion of all groups which have more than one representative.
-An advantage of this approach is simplicity and clear output, while some genes are missed in the graph (S1 Fig A).
-The second approach is not to skip paralog genes, but to “orthologize” them.
-Each group with a unique context is designated with a unique suffix and becomes a node in the graph (S1 Fig B).
+Orthogroups may include paralogues genes [14] and some modifications in the basic process of graph construction are needed in this case.
+Two methods are suggested in GCB.
+The first method is that the orthogroup is not included in the graph for genomes containing paralogs (but the same orthogroup will be included in the graph for genomes containing no paralogs), see S1 Fig A. Thus, if some orthogroup contains two paralogs from only one genome, then for only this genome it will not be included in the graph, and for all the others it will.
+An advantage of this approach is simplicity and clear output, while some genes are missed in the graph.
+The second approach is to “orthologize” paralogues genes: for each set of paralogous genes with a unique context, a graph node with a unique suffix is created (S1 Fig B).
 GCB uses the first approach by default, while the second approach is available as an option both in the command line and browser-based versions.

 Genome complexity definition